 Kyrie’s line has never been one for drastic changes with each new model.
-Each one looks and feels very similar, just with a few tweaks & quality of life improvements here and there each year.
-Well, let’s break it all down in my detailed Kyrie 7 review from Nikey and see what they’ve got going on this time…
+Each one looks and feels very similar, just with a few tweaks here and there each year.
+Let’s break it all down in my detailed Kyrie 7 review and see if the usual pattern has been broken…

 The overall fit and comfort are what separates the 7 from the 6 the most in my opinion.
 The Kyrie 7 felt more narrow right away and I’d have to say it’s not as great for wide footers as the Kyrie 6 was.